School of Filmmaking

-At the end of a student’s first year, he or she may request a portfolio review for
+At the end of a student’s first year, they may request a portfolio review for admission

-admission into either the Animation or Production Design department, each of which
+into either the Animation or Production Design department, each of which is a three-year

 C. Minimum Grade Point Averages, Probation, and Non-continuation

-Students in the School of Filmmaking are expected to achieve and maintain, if not
+Students in the School of Filmmaking are expected to meet or exceed minimum cumulative

-Failure to achieve and/or maintain these minimum GPAs will result in written warning, placement on probation, or possibly discontinuation from the program.
+Failure to meet these minimum GPAs will result in written warning, placement on probation, or possibly discontinuation from the program.

 D. Division of Liberal Arts (DLA) Requirements

-School of Filmmaking students pursuing the BFA must complete 42 credit hours of liberal arts courses in order to graduate with a Bachelor of Fine Arts degree from the UNCSA School of Filmmaking.
-It is recommended that students complete at least 12 credit hours each year (i.e., two DLA classes per semester) within the first three years of the program, in order to be on track to graduate at the end of their fourth year.
+School of Filmmaking students pursuing the BFA must complete 30 credit hours of Liberal Arts core courses, plus an additional 6 credit hours in designated Arts or Liberal Arts courses in order to graduate with a Bachelor of Fine Arts degree from the UNCSA School of Filmmaking.
+It is recommended that students complete at least 9 credit hours (3 classes) of these requirements each year in order to be on track to graduate at the end of their fourth year.

 E. Additional School of Filmmaking Policies

-Students must read and comply with all policies and procedures in the School of Filmmaking Student Handbook and the School of Filmmaking Safety Handbook (available online at www.uncsafilm.net).
-Because all filmmakers must understand the importance of safety, not only for their own sake but also for their fellow crewmembers in all production situations, students must take and pass the safety exam in the fall semester of each year before being allowed to work on any productions.
+Students must read and comply with all policies and procedures in the School of Filmmaking Student Handbook and the School of Filmmaking Safety Handbook (available online at the Film School Art Hub).
+Because all filmmakers must understand the importance of safety, not only for their own sake but also for their fellow crewmembers in all production situations, students must take and pass the safety exam in the Fall Semester of each year before being allowed to work on any productions.
 Students must also sign a Student Agreement of Understanding at the beginning of each school year verifying that they have read and accept the policies of the School of Filmmaking.

 Additional costs, materials, and equipment